colekev/nba_win_prob_calc/README.md

 #### Adjustments

-Simply looking at the game chart shows clearly that the win probability movements are likely too rigid early in the game when point differential movements should be less significant, and that the win probability should be much higher for the equivalent point different later in the game.
+A comparison of the game charts shows that the win probability movements in my model are likely too dramatic early in the game, and that the win probability should be much higher for the equivalent point differential later in the game.

-In order to more heavily weight the the nearby or local condition in the regression calculation, I chose to use the [locfit package](https://cran.r-project.org/web/packages/locfit/locfit.pdf) in R, which uses similar local regression smoothing/fitting as the more commonly known `loess` regression method, but available to apply to logistic regression.
+In order to more heavily weight the nearby or local condition in the regression calculation, I chose to use the [locfit package](https://cran.r-project.org/web/packages/locfit/locfit.pdf) in R. Locfit uses a similar local regression smoothing/fitting formula as the more commonly known `loess` regression method, but can be applied to logistic regression.

 In addition to using local fitting, I also trained and applied different models to the cross-validation set based on time remaining, with the time windows shrinking as game progressed.